 Melissa has enjoyed the outdoors since she was digging for worms and salamanders as a toddler in Connecticut.
-She continues to have a passion for educating children about the natural world after 8 years as PUDDLESTOMPERS’ lead teacher and program manager.
-She also works as a teacher in social and behavioral development in Weston in addition to PUDDLESTOMPERS.
+She continues to have a passion for educating children about the natural world as PUDDLESTOMPERS’ lead teacher and Assistant Program Director for over a decade.
+She spent 10 years as a teacher in social and behavioral development in Weston in addition to PUDDLESTOMPERS.
 When she is not teaching she can be found hiking, surfing, and exploring New England with her husband.
-Melissa can be reached at: firstname.lastname@example.org.
+Melissa can be reached at: email@example.com.

 Bre Whittemore, Manager of Operations/Lead Teacher